nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `findevent n/dinner da/20-03-2022` returns events on 20 Mar 2022 with an event name containing 'dinner'
 * `findevent f/Joe f/John` will return events with a friends list containing both 'joe' and 'john'

+## Insights

+Amigos aims to help you improve your relationships by providing the tools to reflect on your relationships.

+### Review insights of your friends: `showinsights`

+Shows insights about friends in Amigos.
+Switches GUI to the Insights tab.

 ## Miscellaneous
 ### Viewing help : `help`